 All exchange visitors (both J-1 and J-2 dependents) are required by federal regulations to have health insurance which includes medical evacuation and repatriation insurance in effect for the full duration of their exchange visitor program.
 Fulfilling this requirement is essential not only because medical treatment in the United States is very expensive, but also because you and your family members are considered to be in violation of J-1/J-2 status if you do not have sufficient insurance.

-Medical coverage for the scholar and their dependents is provided by either Blue Cross or Aetna, but coverage for medical evacuation and repatriation of remains is not covered and must be purchased separately for each individual (including J2 dependents).
+Medical coverage for the scholar and their dependents is provided by either Blue Cross or Aetna.
+Scholars must purchase either the Aetna HMO or the Highmark Comprehensive PPO plan for themselves and any J-2 dependents in order to meet Department of State health insurance regulations.
+Please note, the coverage for medical evacuation and repatriation of remains is not covered and must be purchased separately for each individual (including J2 dependents).

 Separate evacuation and repatriation insurance can be purchased online.
 The coverage must meet the minimums in the chart below.